cortexrd/Knack-Toolkit-Library/README.md

 ## Core

-This contains generic utility functions, not related to any category.
+This contains generic utility functions, used by most other features internally, but also available to your app.

 ### Functions